Skip to main content

 Buy More Save More (BMSM) promotions create a compelling incentive for customers to increase their purchase quantity or spending amount by offering progressive discounts.
 These offers tap into the psychology of value perception, where customers feel they’re getting a better deal as they add more to their cart, driving higher average order values and increased revenue.

-• Volume Discount: Reward customers for purchasing multiple units of the same or similar products.
-For example, “Buy 3 t-shirts, save 10%.”
+• Volume Discount: Reward customers for purchasing multiple units with the same discount for all items.
+For example, “Buy 3+ t-shirts, save 10% on all” or “Buy 5+ items, pay USD 29.99 each.”

 • Advanced BMSM: Provide customizable rules and conditions to create precisely targeted promotions.
 For example, combine spending thresholds with product category requirements.